MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

     :::image type="content" source="media/acm-verify-per-app.png" alt-text="Screenshot showing the option to verify available of for each user and users who receive a particular app."  lightbox="media/acm-verify-per-app-large.png":::

 1. On the final review UI, you can see the apps, their availability, and the Org-wide app settings that apply after the migration.
 You can download this information as a CSV file to evaluate further.
+For example, you can use the inventory mapping from Step 1 to ensure that the app availability is as intended.
 Once assured, select **Start migration** and follow the prompts.

     :::image type="content" source="media/acm-migration-review.png" alt-text="Screenshot showing the last UI to review all settings.":::